daveyarwood/blog.djy.io/_posts/2014-01-01-happy-new-year.md

 ---
 layout: post
 title: "Happy New Year!"
-category: yggdrasil
+category: alda
-tags: [yggdrasil, clojure, python, ruby]
+tags: [alda, clojure, python, ruby]
 ---
 {% include JB/setup %}

 I have the day off work, so I figured I'd set up this blog on github.
 Maybe I don't really *need* a blog just yet, but I figure at least I'll have one at the ready whenever I end up having something noteworthy to blog about.

 A little over a year ago, in October 2012, I started working on my first big programming project -- a music programming language.
-The language is called Yggdrasil, and it's still young, but developing nicely, I think.
+The language is called Yggdrasil\*, and it's still young, but developing nicely, I think.
 I've been working on it in my spare time between my full-time (non-programming) job and playing in bands, so development has been slow, but steady.
 I've been finding that the more I learn about programming, the quicker this project has been coming along.

 Yggdrasil's journey thus far has spanned 3 attempts in different programming languages.
 I started in Python (my first programming language, unless you count dicking around with Visual Basic when I was a kid, or the one introductory Java class I took in college), building a parser using the PLY (Python Lex-Yacc) library.
 I knew nothing about building a parser, and very little about good programming practices, so that initial attempt was a little messy.
 I somehow managed to build a parser that could successfully parse a simple .yg file and tell you the pitch, duration and octave of every note.